corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 The `as` operator is **not safe for narrowing conversions**.
 It will silently truncate the value, leading to unexpected results.

-What is a narrowing conversion?
+What is a "narrowing conversion"?
 It's when you convert a larger type to a smaller type, e.g. `i32` to `i8`.

 For example, see how `as` chops off the high bits from our value: